 Value Added Tax (VAT) is a consumption tax applied to goods and services at each stage of their production and distribution.
 In the UAE, every business that meets the VAT registration threshold is required to charge VAT on the goods and services it supplies, collect that tax from its customers, and remit the appropriate amount to the Federal Tax Authority (FTA).

-Understanding exactly how VAT works across the production and distribution chain — who charges it, who pays it, and how the final tax burden is shared — is essential for any business operating in the UAE.
-This article explains the mechanics of VAT clearly, with a worked example that illustrates every stage of the process.
+Understanding exactly how VAT works across the production and distribution chain, who charges it, who pays it, and how the final tax burden is shared, is essential for any business operating in the UAE.
+This article explains the mechanics of VAT clearly, with a worked example that illustrates every stage of the process, along with how the picture changes when imports are involved.

 VAT vs. Sales Tax: An Important Distinction